-If you’re travelling to France, there are 10 helpful hints or pieces of advice that I give to all my friends.
+If you’re travelling to Paris or anywhere else in France, there are 10 travel tips and helpful hints that I give to all my friends.
 Follow these and you will be treated better and your trip will run much more smoothly.

 1. When you arrive from overseas, it will likely be in the morning.
 After you check into your hotel or apartment, do NOT take a nap.
 The easiest way to get used to the time change is to go by the new time.
 Yes, 9 a.m. in Paris is really 3 a.m. in New York or Toronto, however, it’s daylight in France so take advantage of the time.
 Just go to bed a bit early if you are tired.

 2. If it is your first time to France and you arrive in Paris, take a bus tour so you can get your bearings.
 It will also help you decide what you really want to see.